G-symmetric spectra, semistability and the multiplicative norm: Monoidal properties and the norm

-In the proofs of Theorems \ref{theo:norm1} and \ref{theo:norm2} we will make use of the distributive law of \cite[Section A.3.3.]{HHR14}, which says that both the $n$-fold smash power $(\bigvee_I X_i)^{\wedge n}$ and the norm $N_H^G (\bigvee_I X_i)$ of a wedge $\bigvee_{I} X_i$ can be rewritten as a wedge of induced smash powers respectively norms.
-It is a consequence of the fact that the wedge distributes over the smash product.
+In the proofs of Theorems \ref{theo:norm1} and \ref{theo:norm2} we will make use of the distributive law of \cite[Sec.
+A.3.3.]{HHR16}, which says that both the $n$-fold smash power $(\bigvee_I X_i)^{\wedge n}$ and the norm $N_H^G (\bigvee_I X_i)$ of a wedge $\bigvee_{I} X_i$ can be rewritten as a wedge of induced smash powers respectively norms.
 We quickly recall it in the versions we need and start with the case of smash powers.
 For this we choose a linear ordering on the index set $I$.
 Given a monotone function $f:\underline{n}\to I$, we let $a_1,\hdots,a_k$ be the different values of $f$ and $n_i\in \N_{>0}$ the order of their respective preimages.
-Then the distributive law asserts that there is a natural $\Sigma_n\wr H$-equivariant decomposition
+Then the distributive law asserts that there is a natural $(\Sigma_n\wr H)$-equivariant decomposition

 In the case of the norm, we need to replace monotone functions $\underline{n}\to I$ by $G$-orbits of all functions $f:G/H\to I$.
 Given such an $f$, we let $K$ be the stabilizer and $g_1,\hdots,g_l$ a system of representatives for double cosets $K\backslash G/H$.
 Then there is a $G$-isomorphism